openSUSE/kernel-source/scripts/git_sort/README.md

 which are in different subsystem maintainer sections between the local and remote revisions.
 A simple way to satisfy that condition is to fetch from all remotes configured for git-sort before doing a merge resolution.
-The script `scripts/git_sort/update_clone.py` can be used to create or update the configuration of a repository so that it contains all of the remotes configured for git-sort.
+The script `scripts/git_sort/update_clone` can be used to create or update the configuration of a repository so that it contains all of the remotes configured for git-sort.
 Please see the help message of that script for more information.

 As an example, the merge in kernel-source commit da87d04b3b needed conflict resolution.
-Let's redo this resolution using merge_tool:
+Let's redo this resolution using series_merge_tool:
 ```
 ben@f1:~/local/src/kernel-source$ git log -n1 da87d04b3b
 commit da87d04b3bc6edf2b58a10e27c77352a5eb7b3d9